 Signs in Inverbervie

 Amid a rebrand in January 2022, Kaereen McKay contacted me for details of shop signs in Inverbervie.
-Her business, Kaer is located in the busy Kincardineshire high street on the northeast coast of Scotland.
+Kareen’s business, Kaer is located on the busy Kincardineshire high street on the northeast coast of Scotland.

-We discussed her market, the new branding, and the types of signage suitable for her brand identity.
+We discussed Kaer’s market, the new branding, and the types of signage suitable for the brand identity.
 As well as installing the new signs and the project budget.
 Kaereen was interested in letters that stick out from the fascia.
-I described the various materials options and different installation methods.
+I described various materials options and different installation methods too.

 Two weeks later, I visited the shop (about fifty miles from where I’m based in Dundee) and surveyed the signs.

 When I visited in January 2022, the fascia panels were fixed to a backboard.
 We couldn’t determine the exact dimensions until the panels were removed.
 With photos, approximate sizes, and my notes of the existing shop fascia sign, I awaited the artwork.

 Kaereen and I kept in touch.
 By the end of March, she sent me new brand guidelines.
 I provided options and quotes for replacing the fascia panels and contacted suppliers.
 Kaereen chose the background panels in a black satin finish and approved my quote.